qubodup/Aegisub-Shortcuts/README.md

-Aegisub keyboard shortcuts based on Aegisub 3.2.2, grabbed with a screenshot to text grabber, so might have mistakes.
+Aegisub keyboard hokey shortcuts based on Aegisub 3.2.2, grabbed with a screenshot to text grabber, so might have mistakes.

 Screenshot to text grab